Award winning filmmaker & photographer

 Wherever me and my camera venture, from the avenues of Moscow, Hong Kong and Tehran, to the backstreets of Cotonou, Bander Abbas and Tokyo, I feel it is the responsibility of the documentarian to capture not only people and their plight, but more than anything also their dignity and sense of humanity.

 My work has been presented on International Film Festivals, Belgian National Television, online broadcasts, two exhibitions and several publications.
-The past years I have divided my time between New York, Tehran, Russia and my hometown.
+The past years I have divided my time between New York, Tehran, and my hometown Antwerp.